asyncapi/website/pages/community/styleguide/code-examples.md

 ### Code Length

-- Code lines shouldn't be so lengthy that reading them horizontally requires scrolling.
+- Ideally, code lines shouldn't be so long that reading them horizontally requires scrolling.

 - For the sake of readability, break large lines at appropriate moments, but never at the price of acceptable practises.